 Kasiska Division of Health Sciences

-Rex Force, PharmD, Vice President for Health Sciences & Senior Vice Provost
+Rex Force, PharmD, Vice President for Health Sciences and Senior Vice Provost

-Tom Wadsworth, PharmD, BCPS, Interim Dean, College of Pharmacy
+Tom Wadsworth, PharmD, BCPS, Dean, College of Pharmacy

-Chris Sanford, PhD, CCC-A, Associate Dean of Research & Faculty Development, College of Health
+Chris Sanford, PhD, CCC-A, Associate Dean for Faculty Success, College of Health

-Ellen Rogo, RDH, PhD, Associate Dean of Curriculum & Assessment, College of Health
+Kristina Blaiser, PhD, CCC-SLP, Associate Dean of Engagement and Opportunity, College of Health

 • College of Pharmacy

-Idaho State University’s Kasiska Division of Health Sciences provides continued leadership in the delivery of health care by educating caring and competent professionals across all dimensions of health and promotes collaborative research and practice in the health sciences.
+Idaho State University’s Kasiska Division of Health Sciences provides continued leadership in the delivery of rural health care by educating caring and competent professionals across all dimensions of health and promoting collaborative research and practice in the health sciences.

 The Kasiska Division of Health Sciences is dedicated to enhancing the quality of life for our constituencies by applying the values of excellence in research, partnerships in community service, and professional education into practice.

 The Division also oversees programs and course offerings that are interprofessional in nature and span different colleges and departments.
-For example, the Kasiska Division of Health Sciences is the administrator of the Interprofessional Certificate in Geriatrics, the Interprofessional Certificate in Mindfulness, and the Minor in Healthy Aging.
+For example, the Kasiska Division of Health Sciences administers the Interprofessional Certificate in Geriatrics, the Interprofessional Certificate in Mindfulness, and the Minor in Healthy Aging.